chem330/chem330.github.io/schedule.md

 The schedule and topics will change somewhat as we progress through the semester to meet the needs of the class.
 Expect daily reading, weekly homework assignments, and 3-4 exams plus a final.

 The intent is for this course to be very hands-on.
 As such, the Monday and Wendesday lectures will geared to preparing for that week's lab, and the Friday lecture periods will be used as hybrid data-processing workshops and lectures.
-As we move through the semester, you should become more and more self-sufficient in the lab, so this format will move more toward a pure lecture format as the semester progresses.
+As we move through the semester, you will likely become more and more self-sufficient in the lab, so this format will move more toward a pure lecture format as the semester progresses.

 ## Unit 1: Foundations